oluwaseunadenuga/grc_project/README.md

 ## Overview of APT34
 **History**
  APT34 has been active since at least 2014, conducting cyber-espionage campaigns targeting organisations primarily in the Middle East and occasionally in other regions.
-**Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing and web shells to achieve its objectives**.
+**Known for its sophisticated and persistent attacks APT34 uses custom malware phishing and web shells to achieve its objectives**.

 **Nation/State Association**
 APT34 is widely attributed to Iran, with operations aligning closely with the nation’s strategic and geopolitical goals.